ksonod/my_projects/LausanneMarathon/README.md

 - SQLite for creating a database

 # Contents
-- <strong>2018_WebScraping.ipynb</strong>: After running all cells in this notebook, you can finish web scraping and get the collected data as csv files and a database.
+- <strong>2018_WebScraping.ipynb</strong>: After running all cells in this notebook, you can scrape web data and get the collected data as csv files and a database.
+-  <strong>2018_DataVisualization.ipynb</strong>: Data are taken from the created database and visualized using matplotlib and folium.
+- <strong>world-countries.geojson</strong>: Geojson file for showing a map.
+- <strong>output</strong>: In this folder, the scraped data are stored as csv files and a database.

 # Data source
 - IOC country code: https://raw.githubusercontent.com/johnashu/datacamp/master/medals/Summer%20Olympic%20medalists%201896%20to%202008%20-%20IOC%20COUNTRY%20CODES.csv